Dilip Cherian: Professional experiences

+Dilip Cherian is also a published author, contributing insightful articles to various platforms.
+One notable piece is titled "The Medium and the Message", which was featured on Exchange4Media’s website.
+In this article, Cherian explores the intricate relationship between media platforms and the messages they deliver, offering a unique perspective on how media shapes public perception.

 Journalistic and media sector

 Dilip joined Business India in 1980, where he was responsible for creating a separate section on policy making.

 After a long stint as the Editor of Business India, Dilip moved to television and newspaper journalism.
 Here, he was auxiliary in founding ‘The Observer of Business and Politics'.
 His work as Business Editor involved the conceptualization and creation of the entire editorial structure of the paper.

 Dilip writes columns that have appeared in the Asian Age, The Indian Express, and the Mumbai-based Mid-Day.
 These columns are based on his views of the country's economic and political environment.

 Dilip’s name was also included in the first ever PRWeek Global Power Book 2015.
 The Power Book is produced by industry magazine PR Week and lists 300 PR leaders from agencies and corporates, who have an influence across multiple borders.
 It has been described as "the definitive guide to the brightest and most influential PR professionals around the world".
 Other positions held by him include Nominee Director for the BBC on their media investment in India.